makma/fingerprintjs.com/content/blog/incognito-mode-detection-detecting-visitors-who-browse-in-incognito-mode.md

 ![Testing on Chrome with Incognito - Method 3](https://i.imgur.com/719Fr6N.png)

 This means that this method does not work on Chrome.
-There were no reported incidents that showcase that it ever worked on Chrome.
+There were no reported incidents that showcased that it ever worked on Chrome.

 ### Testing on Safari